GetDKAN/dkan/docs/source/user-guide/guide_custom_schemas.rst

 ..
 Note::

-For more information on how forms are generated from schema files, see :doc:`JSON Form Widget <../../../modules/json_form_widget/README.md>`.
+  Note: For more information on how forms are generated from schema files, see :doc:`JSON Form Widget <../../../modules/json_form_widget/README.md>`.